ololiuhqui/magnolia-free-hugo-theme/README.md

 - Use your preferred color palette by modifying the Bootstrap variables in `assets/scss/custom-variables.scss`.

-- Change the config files adding your own elements to the pages.
+- Change the config files in `/config/_default` and `/config/_default/languages` adding your own elements to the pages.
 You can change the page names there as well.

 - Change the pages names, slugs and metadescriptions in `content/<language>/<page>.html`.
 The `_index.html` in the root of every content language folder is the homepage, refer to [Content organization | Hugo](https://gohugo.io/content-management/organization/).